ha5ha6/judy_blog/_posts/2019-10-25-topic-series.markdown

 ### Word Ladder

-**leetcode 127 - Word Ladder [M] - bfs**
+**leetcode 127 - Word Ladder [M] (return shortest length) - bfs**
-search word transformation from beginWord to endWord through the WordList
+Given two words (beginWord and endWord), and a dictionary's word list, find the length of shortest transformation sequence from beginWord to endWord, such that:
+Only one letter can be changed at a time.
+Each transformed word must exist in the word list.
+Note that beginWord is not a transformed word.
 Example 1:
 Input:
 beginWord = "hit",